fvtt-fria-ligan/twilight2000-foundry-vtt/README.md

 2. Click the Install System button, and paste in this [manifest link](https://raw.githubusercontent.com/stefouch/t2k4e/master/system.json).

 3. Create a Game World using the Twilight 2000 4E system.

+# Supported Languages
+- English

+Your language isn't listed?
+Think about contributing and help translate this system into another languages!

 # Supported Modules
 *Nihil*